Anti-slavery and human trafficking statement

 Our people

 Where changes to employment, work, organisation and policies and procedures are proposed, there is communication and negotiation with the Trade Unions, as appropriate.
-Efforts to engage and involve staff in matters which affect them include regular staff briefings and consultation with a range of staff networks, including Embrace (our race quality network), LGBT+ and Allies.
+Efforts to engage and involve colleagues in matters which affect them include regular colleague briefings and consultation with a range of colleague networks, including but not exclusively Embrace (our race quality network) and Rainbow Roads (LGBT+).

 Because of this, we believe that the risk of forced or trafficked labour being directly employed by National Highways is low.